 Photo © Royal & Derngate

-The Derby Creative Arts Network (CAN) is a project funded by Arts Council England’s (ACE) Producing Hubs pilot.
+The Derby Creative Arts Network (CAN) was a project funded by Arts Council England’s (ACE) Producing Hubs pilot.

-Derby CAN was one of two venues selected to receive ACE funding, coming from the National Lottery, and has been awarded £1.5 million over three years to become a Producing Hub.
-The pilots are intended to test the potential of Producing Hubs to respond to the 2016 Analysis of Theatre in England report, which identified a gap in such support for performing arts organisations outside of London.
+Derby CAN was one of two venues selected to receive ACE funding, coming from the National Lottery, and was awarded £1.5 million over three years to become a Producing Hub.
+The pilots were intended to test the potential of Producing Hubs to respond to the 2016 Analysis of Theatre in England report, which identified a gap in such support for performing arts organisations outside of London.

-As a network it programmes work in community settings across the city; produces new small-scale productions that tour into communities and beyond; new mid-scale work which plays on the Derby Theatre main stage and outdoor work which plays at festivals like Festé and across the city.
-It also provides artists with opportunities to work on research and development together and deliver community and artist development opportunities.
+As a network it programmed work in community settings across the city; produced new small-scale productions that toured into communities and beyond; new mid-scale work which played on the Derby Theatre main stage and outdoor work which played at festivals like Festé and across the city.
+It also provided artists with opportunities to work on research and development together and deliver community and artist development opportunities.

 For more information visit Derby Theatre’s website.